pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ### Overview

-We'll use kustomize for the PingFederate cluster deployment from your local `pingidentity-devops-getting-started/20-kubernetes/06-clustered-pingfederate` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory for the base product configurations.
+You'll use kustomize for the PingFederate cluster deployment from your local `pingidentity-devops-getting-started/20-kubernetes/06-clustered-pingfederate` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory for the base product configurations.

-We'll also use layered server profiles:
+We use layered server profiles:

 * The server profile in our [pingidentity-server-profiles/pf-dns-ping-clustering](../../pingidentity-server-profiles/pf-dns-ping-clustering) repository.
 * The server profile in our [pingidentity-server-profiles/getting-started/pingfederate](../../pingidentity-server-profiles/getting-started/pingfederate) repository.

 See [Layering server profiles](docs/profilesLayered.md) for more information.

-We'll use separate deployments for the PingFederate admin node (`env_vars.pingfederate`) and the PingFederate engine node (`env_vars.pingfederate-engine` and `pingfederate-engine.yaml`).
+We use separate deployments for the PingFederate admin node (`env_vars.pingfederate`) and the PingFederate engine node (`env_vars.pingfederate-engine` and `pingfederate-engine.yaml`).
 To scale out replicas, use the PingFederate engine node.

 The `env_vars.pingfederate` and `env_vars.pingfederate-engine` files contain: